ProgramCrafter/salsa-iwj-otter/docs/bundles.rst

 designed for human editing and flexibility.
 See the `TOML documentation <https://toml.io/en/>`_ for information about the syntax.

+The TOML specification has confusing terminology.
+In this manual we use "dictionary" (or "dict") for a mapping from (string) keys to values (what TOML calls a "table").
+"Array" is an array or list of (more or less similar) values.

 Any other files which might be present in the zipfile are ignored.
 (Future versions of Otter might define a meaning for them.)